KaoutharBousbaa1/Kestra_NarutoAI/README.md

 3. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.

 For more details, refer to the [Kestra documentation](https://kestra.io/docs/installation/docker-compose#download-the-docker-compose-file).

+## Milestone 1: Set Up Discord Bot

+Completing the Discord bot part of this milestone will allow you to run the `daily_meditation` flow.
+Once this part is complete, you can move directly to Step 11.

 ## Step 3: Create Your Discord Bot
    - Go to Discord settings, click on "Advanced".